iwantmyname/blog/_posts/2014-03-25-tumblr-gets-two-factor-authentication.md

 Basically, if you want to be extra sure your Tumblog is secure—or anything on the web, including [your data at iwantmyname](https://iwantmyname.com/blog/2014/01/friends-dont-let-friends-go-without-two-factor-authentication.html)—turn on two-factor authentication whenever and wherever you can.

 Be safe out there everyone.
-And kudos to Tumblr for making their sites significantly safer.
+And kudos to Tumblr for making their sites significantly more secure.